cyrta/dscaper/README.md

 The main features of dScaper are:
 - **Audio library management**: dScaper allows you to store and manage audio files in a structured way.
 Audio files are organized into libraries and labels, making it easy to retrieve and use them in multiple timelines.
-- **Timeline management**: dScaper allows you to create and manage timelines, which define the structure of the generated audio.
-Timelines can include background sounds and events, which are used to generate the final audio output.dScaper supports the same distributions for sampling as the original Scaper library.
+- **Timeline management**: dScaper allows you to create and edit timelines, which define the structure of the generated audio including background sounds and events. dScaper supports the same distributions for sampling as the original Scaper library.
 - **Audio generation**: dScaper can generate multiple version of a timeline.
 It stores the generated audio files along with their metadata making it easy to retrieve and compare them later.
 - **Web API and Python API**: dScaper provides a RESTful Web API and a Python API.
 The web API allows to use dScaper as a standalone server simplifying integration and scaling of pipelines.
 - **Event types**: dScaper supports event types, allowing you to categorize events in the timeline.
 This is useful for generating audio for multiple speakers or sound sources in a single timeline.
 It allows to apply different post-processings, e.g. applying different room accoustics to different speakers and sound sources.